ssspiderzzz/blog-colinkz/README.md

 This project is built based on react-front-end and express-back-end.

+## Bonus

+In express-back-end folder, type "npm run blogscript" will show the latest 5 posts.

 # Screenshots

 Users can add new blog posts on the home page.
 Button "Add" will submit the new post.